jinn-ee/jinn-ee.github.io/content/en/post/getting-started/index.md

 1. **SEO optimization**: We understand the importance of SEO for the success of online stores, and we go above and beyond to ensure that every store we develop is optimized for search engines.
 This can help improve your ranking in search results and attract the right audience.

-2. **Customization**: JINN can provide custom development solutions to meet your unique requirements and goals.
+2. **Customization**: JINN.ee can provide custom development solutions to meet your unique requirements and goals.
 Whether you need a basic store or a more complex and feature-rich platform, we have the skills and resources to deliver.

 3. **User-friendly interface**: We prioritize user experience and work tirelessly to create intuitive and easy-to-navigate online stores.
 This can help improve the overall user experience and increase the chances of converting visitors into paying customers.

-4. **Expertise**: JINN has a deep understanding of WooCommerce and the specific requirements of online stores.
+4. **Expertise**: JINN.ee has a deep understanding of WooCommerce and the specific requirements of online stores.
 This expertise can help ensure that your store is developed to the highest standards and meets all of your needs.

 5. **Payment gateways**: We can integrate a variety of payment gateways into your online store to ensure that customers can easily make purchases and complete transactions.
 This can help improve the overall shopping experience and increase sales.